PLEASE SPEND JUST 5 MINUTES reading this page and see if you want to learn more about the FOUR industrial developments planned for our mountain.

 Click on images to enlarge

 In addition RES propose the digging of three “Borrow Pits”, or quarries, to get stone for the roads.
-These are going to be a lot bigger that the excavation for each turbine,
+Each of these is going to be a lot bigger that the excavation for each turbine.

-8 kilometres of new tracks with drainage will be required to take the heaviest of loads.
+The RES project will 8 kilometres of new tracks with drainage built to take the heaviest of loads.
 Peat and subsoil will have to be removed and piled alongside.
 In addition there will be 8km of cable trenches, an electricity substation, a maintenance yard and parking.

 Each turbine base requires about 1000 tonnes of concrete and 165 tonnes of steel.
 Concrete will be mixed off site and transported up through Pantside housing estate, Newbridge